coq-tactician/coq-graph2tac-trained/README.md

 4. Install the opam package.
 From the repo directory, run
    ```
    opam install coq-tactician-stdlib ./coq-graph2tac.opam
-   tactician enable # Makes Tactician available immediately when you active Coq
+   tactician enable # Makes Tactician available immediately when you start Coq
    tactician inject # Injects Tactician into Opam if you want to install additional packages
    ```
    Detailed instructions about installing (and using) Tactician is available on the